most common injuries in soccer

 5. Wrist Sprains and Fractures

 This might seem counterintuitive in a sport where use of your arms is largely prohibited, but this is due to falling during games.
 Running at a high rate of speed and slipping or getting tripped can lead to players trying to soften their fall with an outstretched arm or hand.
 The wrist jams on impact which can lead to a fracture or sprain.
 This type of injury is known as a “FOOSH” injury – fall on outstretched hand.
 Treatment depends on the severity of the injury – fractures require casting, while sprains improve with physiotherapy and hands-on treatment.
 Players can sometimes play with mild wrist sprains, depending on their level and playing position.
-A physiotherapist or chiropractor is the best person to ask for advice on return to play.
+A physiotherapist or chiropractor is a good person to ask for advice on return to play.

 wrist fracture